 In this step, you'll need to designate a cross-functional team of about 4 to 6 employees to investigate one major cause of downtime.
-This team will create a plan to eliminate the loss cause, and schedule planned stop time to execute this initiative.
-For instance, if your major losses are coming from frequent filler jams, then this team will examine current operator processes and repair options, create a plan to stop the jams, and then schedule time to put the plan into action.
-Once the designated action has been completed, they will measure OEE going forward, and restart the process if needed.
+This team will create a plan to eliminate the lost cause and schedule a planned stop time to execute this initiative.
+For instance, if your major losses are coming from frequent filler jams, then this team will examine current operator processes and repair options, create a plan to stop the jams, and then schedule a time to put the plan into action.
+Once the designated action has been completed, they will measure OEE going forward and restart the process if needed.

 6. Implement proactive maintenance

 In this step, your focus is on the prevention of breakdowns or stop times.
 Identify major "pain points" that could cause equipment failure and create a schedule of preventative maintenance over regular intervals.
 Finally, institute a feedback process that will allow you to continuously monitor your program's effectiveness.
 This feedback system could include maintenance logs, monthly or bi-monthly audits, and data compilation from thermography and/or vibration analysis.